Tension myositis syndrome: Notable patients

-Mindbody health consultant, life-coach, and author Steven Ray Ozanich suffered from TMS back pain for 27 years and at one point had a paralyzed left leg before understanding the truth of his condition through Dr. John E. Sarno.
-Ozanich wrote a book entitled The Great Pain Deception where he tells his story and provides information related to TMS.
-His book is endorsed on the cover by Sarno and TMS physician Marc D. Sopher.
-Ozanich has subsequently written two more books on TMS: Dr. John Sarno's Top 10 Healing Discoveries and Back Pain Permanent Healing: Understanding the Myths, Lies and Confusion.

-Controversy
+Reception

-The TMS diagnosis and treatment protocol are not accepted by the mainstream medical community.
+The mainstream medical community does not accept the TMS diagnosis and treatment protocol.
 Sarno himself stated in a 2004 interview with Medscape Orthopaedics & Sports Medicine that "99.999% of the medical profession does not accept this diagnosis."
-Although the vast majority of medical doctors do not accept TMS, there are doctors who do.
+Although most physicians do not accept the validity of TMS, some do.
 Andrew Weil, an alternative medicine proponent, endorses TMS treatment for back pain.
-Mehmet Oz, a television personality and Professor of Surgery at Columbia University, includes TMS treatment in his four recommendations for treating back pain.
-Richard E. Sall, a medical doctor who authored a book on worker's compensation, includes TMS in a list of conditions he considers possible causes of back pain resulting in missed work days that increase the costs of worker's compensation programs.
+Mehmet Oz, the Republican administrator of the U.S. Centers for Medicare & Medicaid Services during the second Trump administration, a cardiothoracic surgeon (though non-practicing), and a former professor at Columbia University, includes TMS treatment in his four recommendations for treating back pain.
+Richard E. Sall, a physician who authored a book on worker's compensation, includes TMS in a list of conditions he considers possible causes of back pain resulting in missed work days that increase the costs of worker's compensation programs.

-Patients typically see their doctor when the pain is at its worst and pain chart scores statistically improve over time even if left untreated; most people recover from an episode of back pain within weeks without any medical intervention at all.
+Patients typically see their doctor when the pain is at its worst, and pain chart scores statistically improve over time, even if left untreated; most people recover from an episode of back pain within weeks without any medical intervention.
 The TMS theory has also been criticized as too simplistic to account for the complexity of pain syndromes.
-James Rainville, a medical doctor at New England Baptist Hospital, said that while TMS treatment works for some patients, Sarno mistakenly uses the TMS diagnosis for other patients who have real physical problems.
+James Rainville, a physician at New England Baptist Hospital, said that while TMS treatment works for some patients, Sarno mistakenly uses the TMS diagnosis for other patients who have real physical problems.

-Sarno's response was that he had success with many patients who have exhausted every other means of treatment, which he said is proof that regression to the mean is not the cause.
-TMS was covered favorably in a recent book on back pain Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery by Cathryn Jakobson Ramin with her remarking that : "Every time I told anyone I was writing about back pain, I learned to expect questions about whether I knew Sarno’s work.
-Almost everyone had run into someone who had been cured by Sarno, often after years of discomfort.
-I was happy to be able to inform his many admirers that, yes, I had actually spoken with the rock star of the back world."